Categories: Entertainment

 Chrome users will be able to get the latest information on the tournament directly to their browser using Google’s collection of official and unofficial Euro 2012 browser apps.
 Here you’ll definitely want to add will the Carlsberg’s UEFA Euro 2012 app.
 This app will show you the latest news from the tournament, video highlights, as well as live alerts for each match.

-If you don’t have Chrome Google has provided special download which contains a number of the key football-related apps.
+If you don’t have Chrome Google has provided a special download which contains a number of the key football-related apps.

 Ajit Jain